Copyright: reusing public sector information

 - documents in which the copyright and/or other intellectual property rights are owned or controlled by a third party other than the council

-- documents that fall outside the scope of the public task of the council, i.e. documents produced that are not directly related to the core responsibilities of the council, such as documents with a value-added or commercial nature
+- documents that fall outside the scope of the public task of the council, that is, documents produced that are not directly related to the core responsibilities of the council, such as documents with a value-added or commercial nature

 - documents held by cultural establishments including museums, theatres and arts centres